-The @defb directive inserts byte values into the memory snapshot at a given address.
+The @defb directive makes skool2asm.py and skool2html.py insert byte values into the memory snapshot at a given address.

-'''

 @defb=[address:]value1[,value2...]

-'''

 - address is the address - value1, value2 etc. are the byte values (as might appear in a DEFB statement)